JammieLannie/Sawayo/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/jammielannie/sawayo/badge)](https://www.codefactor.io/repository/github/jammielannie/sawayo)

 Sawayo, a discord bot for osu!
 This is a repository of Sawayo bot.
-The bot is still in development, will need more time for this project.
+This project still in development, will need more time for it